Is C3.ai Inc. (AI) a Keeper?

-C3.ai Inc. (NYSE:AI) went up by 5.21% from its latest closing price compared to the recent 1-year high of $183.90.
-The company’s stock price has collected -8.40% of loss in the last five trading sessions.
-Press Release reported on 04/12/21 that Yokogawa Selects C3 AI Suite to Enhance Enterprise AI Applications
+C3.ai Inc. (NYSE:AI) went down by -7.02% from its latest closing price compared to the recent 1-year high of $183.90.
+The company’s stock price has collected 3.69% of gains in the last five trading sessions.
+Press Release reported on 04/14/21 that C3 AI Named to The Financial Times’ List of Fastest Growing Companies in the Americas

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.